Philippines at the FIBA 3x3 World Tour

 The Philippines was represented at the FIBA 3x3 World Tour Finals two times, debuting in 2014.
 So far the teams that represented the country are based in Metro Manila; Manila West and Manila North.

 Two Masters tournaments (in 2014 and 2015) were hosted in the Philippines, both of which were hosted within Metro Manila.

 The country will host two Masters tournament in 2022; one in Metro Manila and another in Cebu.

+Teams

+The Philippines had two teams in the mid-2010s, Manila West and Manila North which appeared in the 2014 and 2015 World Tour Finals.
+No other team to qualified for the World Tour Finals.

+Chooks-to-Go would enter the scene and sent multiple teams under its name in the 3x3 pro-circuit.